 So people come out of school and the knowledge they have cannot be exercised.
 I was lucky to find a job and by the time I started, I got 600 USD, which I was happy with.
 In the end, our currency was so devaluated, I was now earning 40 USD for the same level of work output.
 This happened over the span of 5 years.
 Without savings or assets, you have to ask yourself as an individual: What is going to happen?
 I am trying to find this balance, having a meaningful job, an impact on change but also live as a young person wants to live where the education investments produce a standard quality of life.
 There has to be a balance.
 That is the real challenge.

 What are enabling and hindering factors in development?

-Because of this, the big institutions such as UN or GIZ, they hardly work with smaller NGOs.
-They usually build on long term relations, mature faces, and experienced people.
+Because of this, big institutions such as UN or GIZ, hard work with smaller NGOs.
+They usually build on long-term relations, mature faces, and experienced people.
 Not a lot of young people receive formal help to even build those skills and they fail soon.
 There should be a middle ground.
-The private sector is more open and flexible than the government and NGO funded institutions in this regard.
-During my time at Nduna Girls we managed to develop partnerships with both private sector and the international NGOs but found it easier to build relationship with the private sector firms.
-It is hard, sometimes working with the INGOs and to ensure objectives are aligned when also there is the issue of trying to ensure the organisation keeps operating first and foremost.
-Sometimes this diverts from creating real change, when the main goal is to keep operating.
+The private sector is more open and flexible than the government and NGO-funded institutions in this regard.
+During my time at Nduna Girls we managed to develop partnerships with both the private sector and the international NGOs but found it easier to build relationships with the private sector firms.
+It is hard, sometimes working with the INGOs and to ensure objectives are aligned when also there is the issue of trying to ensure the organization keeps operating first and foremost.
+Sometimes this diverts from creating real change when the main goal is to keep operating.

 “I stand on the shoulders of many women.”